 Overview of the Makita 2705

 What makes it a powerful; table saw is its versatility.
 Its convenience comes with features that make it easy to use.
-It comes with a large capacity 15 Amp motor that makes it ideal for professional users.
+It has a large 15 Amp motor that is ideal for professional users.
 It can make up to 4,000 rotations per minute.
 The electric brake is efficient and easy to operate.

 The dual side blade guard is adjustable.
-It becomes easy to measure the length from blade to rip fence when you are cutting.
+When cutting, it becomes easy to measure the length from blade to rip fence.
 Release the lever for easy riving knife adjustments.
 It works in three different positions.
-The design allows you to have a clear view of the blade as it works on the material.
+The design lets you have a clear view of the blade as it works on the material.
 It has a 60mm dust port.

 - Professional use